76 Best Sunroom Ideas

 If you want to keep your sun parlor free of clutter without sacrificing looks, focus on the details.
 Patterned wallpaper or upholstery can add a lot to a space all on their own.
 Decorative pillows are a great option if you want to update your decor with the seasons.

-8. Sunroom Dining Room
+8. Chic Dining Area

 For a space that delights guests and makes day-to-day meals feel like a vacation, transform your sunroom into a dining room.
 This is an excellent way to utilize an enclosed porch or patio adjacent to your home’s kitchen.